UNDP-Accelerator-Labs/Financial-inclusion-toolkit/2_Understand/MAR.md

 **Resources**.

-[Blog](https://www.undp.org/mauritius-seychelles/blog/30-women-entrepreneurs-participate-financial-literacy-experiment).
+[Blog post](https://www.undp.org/mauritius-seychelles/blog/30-women-entrepreneurs-participate-financial-literacy-experiment).
 Read this blog to understand how the experiment was initiated.